Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 "If you look at studies that did the combined treatment of both medication and behavioral interventions, you can't disentangle what leads to the best outcome," Coles says.

-A 2016 study published in the Journal of Clinical Child & Adolescent Psychology explored the sequencing of treatment methods, and showed that kids with ADHD between the ages of 5 and 12 who were given behavioral treatment before starting pills had fewer behavioral problems than kids who started with pills right away.
+A 2016 study published in the Journal of Clinical Child & Adolescent Psychology explored the sequencing of treatment methods and showed that kids between the ages of 5 and 12 with ADHD who were given behavioral treatment before starting pills had fewer behavioral problems than kids who started with pills right away.

-A new study coauthored by Coles took it even further.
-It found that children with ADHD between the ages of 5 and 13 who got therapy first, before being put on medication, often needed less of the medicine later on.
+A new study co-authored by Coles took it even further.
+It found that children between the ages of 5 and 13 with ADHD who got therapy first, before being put on medication, often needed less of the medicine later on.

 And 37% of the children who got therapy first didn't end up needing to take pills at all.